16 Days of Activism Toolkit

 • Spiritual violence

-As Christians, we believe that God created all humans equally, in God’s image, and that all are worthy of dignity, adequate resources and to be in loving, liberating and life-giving relationship with God, one another and God’s creation.
+As Christians, we believe that God created all humans equally, in God’s image, and that all are worthy of dignity, adequate resources and to be in loving, liberating and life-giving relationships with God, one another and God’s creation.
 Our Scriptures, Jesus’ Way of Love and our Baptismal Covenant call us to love one another and to seek and serve Christ in all persons.
 GBV, however, continues to be an obstacle to that vision for equality, development and peace.
-The promise of the Sustainable Development Goals (SDGs) – to leave no one behind – also cannot be fulfilled without putting an end to GBV.
+The promise of the Sustainable Development Goals (SDGs) — to leave no one behind — also cannot be fulfilled without ending GBV.

 [1] https://www.who.int/en/news-room/fact-sheets/detail/violence-against-women

-[2] Restored, A Handbook for Female Christian Survivors of Domestic Abuse (2019)
+[2] Restored: A Handbook for Female Christian Survivors of Domestic Abuse (2019) www.restoredrelationships.org

 The Toolkit

 Episcopal Relief & Development’s work engages community and faith leaders to take action and speak out against violence around the world.
-Its programs play a pivotal role in creating interfaith networks in many countries that perpetuate injustice and discrimination.
-This toolkit draws heavily from the learnings from this work.
+Its programs play a pivotal role in creating interfaith networks in many countries that provide tools, skills and support for leaders to challenge the attitudes and behaviors that perpetuate injustice and discrimination.
+This toolkit draws heavily from the learnings and successes from this work.

-Episcopal Relief & Development encourages users with a social media account such as Twitter to share Scripture and facts and to pray for all those facing GBV as well as those actively engaged in ministries to combat it.
-The toolkit contains resources for faith and community-based action.
+Episcopal Relief & Development encourages users with a social media account to share Scripture and facts and to pray for all those experiencing GBV as well as for those actively engaged in ministries to combat it.
+The toolkit contains resources for faith- and community-based action.
 Users also can share how they are using these resources by tagging @EpiscopalRelief or using the hashtag #16DaysofActivism.
+A Faith- and Community-Based toolkit This toolkit inspires prolonged reflection rooted in faith.
+It provides users with Scripture that can reinforce our belief in the inherent and equal dignity of all God’s children as made in God’s image, and it centers responses to survivors of GBV in our faith.
+All of the reflections and actions contained within the toolkit can be completed alone.
+However, groups such as youth and women’s ministries, as well as collective prayer groups, are encouraged to consider using them.

 A Faith and Community-Based Toolkit